Adavi654/outty-adventure-matching-app/Sprint_3/Passed_Tests/README.md

-Evidence of 3 passed BDD Tests and 30 passed Unit Tests
+Evidence of a new set of 10 passed unit tests and 1 passed BDD test for Sprint 3